This recipe for Deep Fried Brussels Sprouts, or Bruksel Lahanasi, is an absolute favorite of mine!

 - Black pepper, to taste

-- To make the vinaigrette, blend garlic, dijon mustard, red wine vinegar, hone, olive oil & jalapeno in a blender.
+- To make the vinaigrette, blend garlic, dijon mustard, red wine vinegar, honey, olive oil & jalapeno in a blender.
 Season with salt & pepper, place in a squirt bottle, and set aside.

 - Deep fry brussels sprouts for 3 to 5 minutes.
 Remove when edges begin to brown and curl.
 Toss in a bowl and season with salt & pepper.